-Trading back above that historic and near-term (since early December) congestion was critical again in driving the next test of the 20.55-.65 area (seen in late December) into late last week.
-And dipping back off from that once again to below the interim 20.30 area highlights the psychological importance of the 20.00 'big penny' (along with weekly MA-9 and MA-13 just above that area) as well as the more definitive congestion back into the 19.80 area.
+Trading back above that historic and near-term (since early December) congestion was critical again in driving the next test of the 20.55-.65 area (seen in late December.)
+However, that failed yet again to below the interim 20.30 area.
+That highlights the psychological importance of the 20.00 'big penny' (along with weekly MA-9 and MA-13 right in that area) it was back to churning around last week prior to the current resurgence, as well as the importance of the more definitive historic congestion back into the 19.80 area.